-Why do you get a pain in your side when you work out?
-Our expert offers the answer.
+Q: Why do I get a pain in my side when I work out?

 A: “Side stitches” are a common, but painful spasms of the diaphragm, a powerful muscle that separates your chest from your abdomen.